 Patient visits and optimal clinical flow

 After the front office, the most critical phase of a revenue cycle comprises the optimized functioning of patient visits and walkthroughs in the care process.
 The clinical segment of the revenue cycle is where visit documents are compiled.
-It is where details of the patient encounter are entered; the physician enters the clinical notes and submits for further processing.
+It is where details of the patient encounter are entered; the physician enters the clinical notes and submits them for further processing.

 Errors and omissions at the clinical phase can negatively impact the revenue cycle.
 Medical billers prepare bills on the bases of clinical notes and completely depend on the information provided by a physician during a patient encounter.
 Missing information or mismatched medical procedures would result in the wrong preparation of medicals and would lower the chances of reimbursements.